osrf/ros2multirobotbook/src/integration_fleets_tutorial.md

   # Configuration for the second robot in this fleet if there is a second robot
   # Uncomment if more than one robot exists.
   # deliverybot2:
-  #   robot_config:
-  #     max_delay: 10.0 # allowed seconds of delay of the current itinerary before it gets interrupted and replanned
   #   rmf_config:
   #     robot_state_update_frequency: 0.5
   #     start: